 - Savannah Smokehouse BBQ & Brew [near City Market] | 16 W State Street

 - Trick’s BBQ [Starland District] | 2601 Bull Street

 - Wiley’s Championship BBQ [Whitmarsh Island] | 4700 HWY 80 East

 If you’re looking for the best BBQ along the Georgia Coast, Southern Soul Barbecue on St. Simons wins that contest every time.

 As for my favorite BBQ I’ve ever tasted?
-I still haven’t found anything on the East Coast that beats Coopers Old-Time Pit BBQ in the Texas Hill Country (the Llano or the New Braunfels location).
+I still haven’t found anything on the East Coast that beats Coopers Old-Time Pit BBQ in the Texas Hill Country or Spyke’s BBQ in Kingsland, Texas.